 Even if you haven’t explicitly defined your purpose and values, you still feel their influence.
-You often notice them through a tightening in your stomach or a lingering sense of unease when you violate or fail to adhere to them.
+You often notice them through a tightening in your stomach or a lingering sense of unease when you act against or fail to adhere to them.
 Even when a situation seems right, your intuition tells you when you are slightly off.

 The Flow of Congruence